 Fashion hotel where every room's a work of art

-Fashion lovers will feel right at home at The Exchange hotel on the Damrak.
+Fashion lovers will feel right at home at Hotel The Exchange on the Damrak.
 Founders and designers Otto Nan and Suzanne Oxenaar collaborated with graduates and alumni from the Amsterdam Fashion Institute on the hotel.
 That’s why each of the 61 rooms, ranging from 1 to 5 stars, looks completely different.
 There are even rooms inspired by former French queen Marie Antoinette and Grimm’s fairy tales.
-In case you get the urge to create, you can take advantage of the sewing machine that’s included in every room.
-On the ground floor you’ll find design shop Options! and restaurant Stock.
+On the ground floor you’ll find restaurant Stock.

 Life on the open waves